White-Cheeked Macaque, Macaca leucogenys

 Diet

-These primates are known to forage in a wide range of habitats; however, their dietary preferences have not been reported.
-More is known about the diets of the four sympatric species of macaques who live in the region.
+These primates are known to forage in a wide range of habitats; however, no quantitative study of diet has yet been published for the white-cheeked macaque as of 2025.
+More is known about the diets of the four sympatric species of macaques that live in the region.

 Rhesus macaques (M. mulatta) are omnivores and consume a large number of plants, roots, seeds, bark, and fruit along with insects, eggs, and chicks.
 The bulk of their diet, however, comes from human handouts and from raiding farm crops.